TritonDataCenter/node-debug-school/README.md

 ### Supported platforms

-Currently, the only supported platform is SmartOS, because mdb and mdb's v8 module is needed to complete most exercises.
+Currently, the only supported platform is SmartOS, because mdb and mdb's v8 module are needed to complete most exercises.
 However, if you'd like to run the workshop on an unsupported platform, you can still use the `--dev` command line switch.
 It will bypass any platform check.
 Keep in mind however that some parts of the workshop might not work correctly.